basilstotz/puavo-image-utils/README.md

 $ puavo-img-tool --sourceimage /images/ltsp.img --datadir /opt/puavo-img-utils/example/datadir
 $ puavo-img-tool
 ```
+This might take a while.
+Expect something like half an hour.

 #### Test Your New Image

-In order to test your new image, you can open it on virtaluized machine
+In order to test your new image, you can open it on a virtualized machine
 ```
 $ puavo-img-live YOURNEIMAGE.img
 ```
-or you can instaal it on your laptop
+or you can install it on your laptop
 ```
 $ puavo-img-install YOURNEIMAGE.img
 ```

 #### Compile Your own Image

-In a first step we (only) add some packages (from a Debian repository) and a local package.
+In a first step we (only) add packages (from a Debian repository) and  add local packages.
 This is done by modifying the content of `datatadir/lists.d` and `datadir/debs.d`.
 (Leave the other dirs in `datadir`alone, unless you know what you do.)

 First copy the example datadir to your imagedir